Household accounts - C# Programming Exercise

 string newDescription = Console.ReadLine();

-if (!string.IsNullOrEmpty(newDescription)) entry.Description = newDescription;
+if (!string.IsNullOrEmpty(newDescription)) modifyEntry.Description = newDescription;

 Console.WriteLine("Enter new category (or press Enter to keep current):");